DolgayaMaria/material-stock-analysis/README.md

 ## Objectives

 The objective of this repository is to provide a transparent and reproducible workflow for analyzing material stocks and associated emissions, generating plots and visualizations for communication and performing statistical analysis to support academic research and thesis work.
+The framework is designed with flexibility in mind and can also be adapted for further analyses in other countries, NUTS levels, building archetypes or material types.

 ---